Weighing up whether that baby monitor is worth the investment?

 It’s a little pricey but, I would’ve paid ANY money for the peace of mind (and the sleep, oh my, the sleeep.)

 The Owlet monitors baby’s vitals (including oxygen levels and heart rate) and sounds an alarm in case of emergency.
 The sock attaches firmly to your baby’s foot (kinda like the ones they have in hospital) so it can’t fall off like other brands do.

 The data goes to an app on your phone so you can check baby’s details whenever you feel the need.

 If I could go back in time I would definitely get one!

-And you better believe this is the first thing I’m buying for baby number 2 (whenever he or she decides to come along...)
+And you better believe this is the next thing I’m buying for baby number 2!

 3. A White Noise Machine

 And so do moms, because it means better sleep!